timcrutchley/AWS-CLF/Docs/Section 02 - Identity Access Management/03 - IAM Policies/Readme.md

 - **Resource:** list of resources to which the actions applied to
 - **Condition:** conditions for when this policy is in effect (optional)
   <br>

+### HOW TO ATTACH POLICIES

+- Policies can be directly attached to users
+- Policies can be auto-assigned when add a user to a group